 1 tablespoon lecithin*

-*Lecithin is derived from soybeans and acts as an emulsifier.
+*Lecithin acts as an emulsifier.
 Look for lecithin (preferably non-GMO), in granules or powdered form, at your local HFS.
 If using granules, make sure to grind them up in a high speed blender of coffee grinder.

 If you don't have access to lecithin, you can replace it with 1 tbs + 1 tsp psyllium flakes (less if you're using powder).
 Please note that the consistency won't be as fluffy and hold its shape as well at room temperature.